 The right combination of color and font style powerfully invokes a certain mood or feeling.
 How text styles and colors correlate also builds up excitement for seeing the product contents.
 Up to 90% of consumers’ perceptions regarding a brand are based on colors.

 Color blocking is putting together two or three different colors—opposing or not under one tone.
 Instead of straight-edged boxes of color, you’ll find random-looking blobs, uneven shapes, and flowing lines.

-This technique is found in the product packaging of many organic brands, which uses contrasting, nature-inspired colors.
+This technique is found in the product packaging and logo design of many organic brands, which uses contrasting, nature-inspired colors.